Beale, G. K. with David H. Campbell. Revelation: A Shorter Commentary. Grand Rapids, Mich.: Eerdmans, 2014. 576 pp. Pb; $35. Link to Eerdmans

 Greg Beale’s commentary on Revelation in the New International Greek Text Commentary series was published in 1999 (briefly reviewed here).
 At than 1300 pages, the book was ponderous to say the least.
 A paperback version of this commentary was released in 2013, but at $78 retail the volume is still priced out of the range of most pastors and Bible teachers.
 Hardback copies of the commentary are available on Amazon for well over $100.
 By reducing the size (and price) of the commentary by more than half, Beale contributes a commentary most Bible will find valuable for understanding this very difficult New Testament book.

 What is different in this shorter commentary?
 First, there are some obvious cosmetic changes that save a great deal of space.
-He has removed direct references to the Greek text, although his exegesis is based on the Greek Bible.
+Beale has removed direct references to the Greek text in this commentary, although his exegesis is based on the Greek Bible.
 When Greek or Hebrew appears in the commentary, it is in transliteration.
 Often the larger commentary would use a smaller font to deal with a meticulous detail of the Greek text, these sections are completely removed from the shorter commentary.

 Second, Beale has removed footnotes to secondary literature.
 This makes for a very readable commentary, although more advanced readers will want to know the source of some assertions.
 Beale says in the preface his “longer commentary serves as one big footnote to this shorter commentary” (viii).